 The Best of the South Island of New Zealand

 The South Island New Zealand is a treasure trove of adventurous pursuits and diverse panoramas.
 Explore the streets of Queenstown and Christchurch before embracing the best of New Zealand South Island, its wild spaces!
 Boasting ten national parks, seven Great Walks, glaciers, rainforests, and pristine beaches galore, the South Island is truly a fascinating area!
 These are the South Island New Zealand must see spots which you will get to tick off on your adventure with us.

 Visit our national parks

 Aoraki/Mount Cook National Park

 Aoraki/Mount Cook National Park is one of the world’s finest mountaineering playgrounds.
 A place for both serious mountaineers like the first Everest summiteer, the Kiwi, Sir Edmund Hillary, as well as for those who prefer a leisurely stroll amongst stunning terrain.
 From flat winding tracks to rewarding climbs, there’s something to suit everyone in Aoraki/Mount Cook National Park.
 Read all about the incredible walks and activities to do in Aoraki/Mount Cook National Park here.

 Fiordland National Park

 A journey into the heart of Fiordland National Park is a must when visiting New Zealand.
 Not only is it home to one of the world’s most mystical fiords, Milford Sound, it is also home to several of New Zealand’s Great Walks like the Milford Track, the Kepler Track, and the Routeburn Track.
 It is where our incredible Fiordland Experience takes place as part of our World Heritage Walking Tour when you will helicopter, jetboat and hike in the remote Hollyford Valley.
 Read all about the majestic Fiordland National Park here.

 Mount Aspiring National Park

-With snow-capped peaks dominating the landscape and intricate braided rivers carving through the valley, Mount Aspiring National Park is the perfect place to find serenity and seclusion.
+With snow-capped peaks dominating the landscape and intricately braided rivers carving through the valley, Mount Aspiring National Park is the perfect place to find serenity and seclusion.
 Some top spots worth visiting are the Blue Pools, Siberia Valley, and, of course, you should bag a peak like Roy’s Peak or Isthmus Peak.
 Read all about Mount Aspiring National Park here.